AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 **Section 1: Configurations (22%)**

-* Identify the steps to create and manage AEM dispatcher configurations
+* Identify the steps to create and manage AEM Dispatcher configurations
 * Determine the correct steps to configure multi-tenancy
 * Explain how to create and manage OSGi configurations
-* Given a scenario, determine the correct method to Create and manage custom OAK indices
+* Given a scenario, determine the correct method to Create and manage custom Oak indices
 * Determine the correct steps to configure OOTB SAML and LDAP integration

 **Section 2: AEM development (44%)**